larpal/olympics_body_composition_EDA/README.md

 [Licensing, Authors, and Acknowledgements](#licensing-authors-and-acknowledgements)

 ## Project Motivation
+This project was done within the framework of the [Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) offered by Udacity.
 In this project, I was interested in investigating body composition changes of Olympic athletes over time.
 For this purpose, I analyzed a data set of 120 years of olympic athletes.
 Mainly, I was interested in the following questions: